Parallel trading in Hong Kong: Citizens' response

 "Reclaim Sheung Shui" protest in 2012.

 Anti-mainland netizens formed 'North District Parallel Imports Concern Group' on Facebook to monitor the government on solving the problem of parallel trading and advocate law enforcements against the parallel trading problem.
-When government officers claim the problem has been relieved, members of the group upload photos to social network, contradicting the claim made by governmental officials.
-Besides, Hong Kong citizens started the "Reclaim Sheung Shui" campaign in September 2012 to expressing their discontent toward parallel trades in Sheung Shui.
+Hong Kong citizens started the "Reclaim Sheung Shui" campaign in September 2012 to expressing their discontent toward parallel trades in Sheung Shui.
 About 100 Northern District residents gathered outside Sheung Shui Station and protested with slogans and banners.
 Protesters argued with parallel traders or even fought with those supporting the traffickers.
-Some even rioted outside chained pharmacies to express their discontent as these shops stock up milk powder for sale to mainlanders at higher prices.

 On 1 February 2015, an arsonist targeted a warehouse that was used by suppliers to parallel traders in Sheung Shui.
 Since 8 February, the northern territories of Hong Kong have experienced demonstrations most weekend that descended into violence due to clashes between localist camp and police and/or pro-establishment camp.
 An authorised rally of 400 people that took place in Tuen Mun on 8 February ended with the invasion of two shopping malls which were closed off by police for several hours; Police used pepper spray and batons inside the mall against protesters, and arrested 13 people.
 At another authorised rally attended by about 200 people on 15 February in Shatin culminated also in mall invasions and six people were arrested.
 A small protest march on 22 February organised by Population Policy Concern Group and North District Parallel Imports Concern Group and attended by a dozen people headed for the office of New Territories legislator Michael Tien that was inside the Discovery Park shopping mall in Tsuen Wan.

 At a rally in Yuen Long on 1 March, many shops along the protest route drew their shutters in anticipation of disturbances.
 Localist groups Civic Passion and Hong Kong Indigenous clashed with anti-protest groups such as Voice of Loving Hong Kong, and 38 arrests were made by the police.
 Wildcat demonstrations occurred on 8 March successively in Sheung Shui, Tuen Mun and Tsim Sha Tsui.
 Approximately 20 people met up in Sheung Shui at 2 pm; the numbers of protesters increased to 100 when rallied moved on to Tuen Mun in the late afternoon.
 The protesters then adjourned to Tsim Sha Tsui at around 9 pm.
 A total of six individuals were arrested that day.